Cosley Zoo is Celebrating 50 Years!

 Cosley Zoo has accomplished much since opening as Cosley Children’s Park and Museum in 1974.
 As the zoo grew, the name changed in 1976 to Cosley Animal Farm and Museum.
 In 1987, the Vern Kiebler Learning Center was built and, in 1999, the park took on its current name, Cosley Zoo.

 Many natural wildlife habitats were added in 1993 and 1997.
-Additional parking was constructed in 2009, a bobcat exhibit debuted in 2012, and in 2017 the Cosley Foundation and Wheaton Park District adopted a comprehensive master plan that demonstrates a future vision that will allow the zoo to continue teaching and inspiring the community.
+Additional parking was constructed in 2009, a bobcat exhibit debuted in 2012, and in 2017 a new quarantine facility opened for welcoming new animals to the zoo.
+In 2022, two Canada lynx arrived and are thriving in their new exhibit.

 Look for new signs to be placed throughout the zoo in 2024, giving visitors a glance at the milestones Cosley Zoo has attained over the past 50 years.